Communication technicians install and maintain wired or wireless networks for consumer and business communications.

 The term of apprenticeship for a communication technician is 4 years (four 12-month periods) including a minimum of 1500 hours of on-the-job training, 6 weeks of technical training in the first 3 periods and 8 weeks of technical training in the final period.

-- An applicant who previously completed courses of study or work experience related to the Communication Technician trade or holds a related journeyperson certificate and has the employer's recommendation, may qualify for credit that could reduce the term of apprenticeship.
-Inquiries about credit for previously completed courses of study or work experience can be directed to an apprentice representative at any Apprenticeship and Industry Training Office.
+- An applicant who previously completed courses of study or work experience related to the communication technician trade or holds a related journeyperson certificate and has the employer's recommendation, may qualify for credit that could reduce the term of apprenticeship.
+Inquiries about credit for previously completed courses of study or work experience can be directed to an apprenticeship representative toll-free at 1-800-248-4823.

 - A high school student can become an apprentice and gain credits toward apprenticeship training and a high school diploma at the same time under the Registered Apprenticeship Program (RAP).